nicolecherop/kaziforceproject/README.md

 ﻿# KaziForce

-A capstone implementation of **Profile and Skills Evaluation Using TF-IDF and Cosine Similarity for Candidate-Job Matching**, based on Nicole Cherop Cheruiyot's proposal PDF and defence slides.
+A capstone implementation of **Profile and Skills Evaluation Using TF-IDF and Cosine Similarity for Candidate-Job Matching**

 The application uses **Python, Django, PostgreSQL on Neon, NLTK, scikit-learn, ESCO, HTML, CSS and JavaScript**. `psycopg` is Django's PostgreSQL driver.
 No frontend framework, transformer, external AI service, model training or alternative database is used.
 Dependencies brought in by those packages are their supporting libraries.